Rohan1771/namaste_react/README.md

 - Understood the use of Babel
 - JSX behind the scenes works same as React.createElement
 - React Functional Components => Components are independent and reusable bits of code => A function that returns a JSX element is called React Functional Component.

+# Episode 04

+- Food Order App begin
+- FoodOrder.js => for this application